 With this in mind, the following hospital grade disinfectants, offered by ProVetLogic, that are proven effective against one or more of the mentioned viruses above can be used to meet the CDC’s recommendations.

-ProVetLogic Spray & Wipe Disinfectant:Best RTU for disinfection of high-touch surfaces; effective against Rotavirus, Norovirus.
+ProVetLogic Spray & Wipe Disinfectant:Best RTU (ready to use) for disinfection of high-touch surfaces; effective against Rotavirus, Norovirus.